JamesGJ5/letterboxd-guessing-game/README.md

 - Backend:

-    - Written in TypeScript withing NodeJS and Express
+    - Written in TypeScript withing NodeJS and Express (the Express server is a bit redundant now that NextJS has been incorporated)
     - Accessible using a REST API with authentication
     - Uses a MongoDB database
     - Tested using MongoDB In-Memory Server and Supertest in Jest